 It’s so easy and convenient to pick up a rotisserie chicken at the grocery store, but I often find that the flavor is lacking and there are a lot of chemicals on the ingredients list.
 This homemade version is simple to make and one of the best chickens you’ll ever eat!

 You don’t need a rotisserie to make authentic, flavorful rotisserie chicken at home.
 All you have to do is brine, butter and roast a whole chicken to get that same incredible taste.
-Brine a chicken with this brine and pat it dry with paper towels.
+Let your bird soak in chicken brine, then pat it dry with paper towels.
 Tuck the wings underneath the breast.
 Tie the legs together with kitchen twine.

 Make the seasoning mix by combining in a bowl butter, smoked paprika, onion powder, garlic powder, and salt and pepper.
 Generously rub this mixture on top of and underneath the skin of the chicken.
 Roast the chicken for about 1 hour and 20 minutes, until the thickest part of the thigh reaches 165 degrees F. Baste the chicken with its own juices occasionally.
 Cover the chicken with aluminum foil if it starts to get dark.
 Let the chicken rest for 10 minutes after removing it from the oven and then serve it.